andrewsingleton987/GWAS-pipeline/README.md

 - No relatedness (--grm-cutoff), Typically this would be set at 0.125 to remove cousins or more related individuals

 Note you can also increase the grm-cut-off to e.g. 0.8 and remove duplicate samples.
-This would allow you keep more related individuals and use a linear mixed model.
+This would allow you to keep more related individuals and use a linear mixed model.

 ```
 gcta --bfile $FILENAME --make-grm --out GRM_matrix --autosome --maf 0.05